15 Habits of Well-Liked Industry Leaders

 9. They do not need to be the center of attention

-Likable people want to share the stage and seek to shift focus to those around them.
+Likable industry leaders want to share the stage and seek to shift focus to those around them.

-It doesn't matter if the group is casual, professional, a meeting, or a lunch; you should develop the habit of asking people questions.
+It doesn't matter if the group is casual or professional, a meeting, or a lunch; you should develop the habit of asking people questions.
 Doing so allows you to uncover their emotions and motivations and show genuine interest in them.

 10. They are altruistic and generous